Ladme/groan/README.md

 	- wdcalc: calculate average water defect in a cylinder
 	- wdmap: calculate average water defect across the membrane
 - [order & ordermap](https://github.com/Ladme/order): calculate lipid order parameters from coarse-grained trajectories
-- [position](https://github.com/Ladme/position): calculate center of geometry of a selection of atoms _in time_
+- [posdist](https://github.com/Ladme/posdist): calculate positions of atoms and their centers as well as distances between atoms or groups of atoms
 - [scramblyzer](https://github.com/Ladme/scramblyzer): toolbox for analyzing lipid scrambling

 Note that while groan library should work on pretty much any modern machine, all of the groan-associated programs require at least a basic level of POSIX-compliance and thus will most likely not work on Windows.